chester-lang/Chester/README.md

 I sometimes feel uncomfortable when types are not first-class in a language.

-I wants the ability to write some proofs.
+I want the ability to write some proofs.
 If the type system is unfortunately broken, I can write my prefect proofs in a separate prefect dependently typed language.
 I would be able to still write some proofs knowing that the type checker can be cheated.

+I want to have type inference.
+Sometimes I found it more comfortable to omit type annotation for top level definitions.
+If the type checker failed to do the job, it is free to put `Any` in places.

 I want to use OOP model whenever I want.
 Sometimes it is too time consuming to implement things in an non-OOP way.